 In the ancient period, Didyma never had the distinction of being the biggest or the most important religious center.
 The Temple of Apollo located there was the second largest after the Artemision of Ephesus, and its oracle — the second most influential after Delphi.
-However, nowadays the visit to Didyma is much more exciting experience than looking at a single column that remained from the Artemision of Ephesus.
+However, nowadays the visit to Didyma is a much more exciting experience than looking at a single column that remained from the Artemision of Ephesus.

-The beginnings of the sanctuary in Didyma
+Beginnings of the sanctuary in Didyma

 According to ancient sources, Didyma area had been considered sacred even before Greek settlers arrived on the coast of Asia Minor.
 It is a very likely situation since the Greeks often took over local places of worship and adapted them in accordance with their beliefs.
-Similarly, they acted in the case of Anatolian mother goddess Cybele, who was worshiped in Ephesus as Artemis from the Greek pantheon.
+They acted similarly in the case of Anatolian mother goddess Cybele, who was worshiped in Ephesus as Artemis from the Greek pantheon.

-The first temple in Didyma was built by the Greeks in the late 8th century BC.
-It was a simple design, consisting of so-called temenos i.e. a sacred area, surrounded by a colonnade that was added a century later.
+The first temple in Didyma was built by the Greeks in the late 8th century BCE.
+It was a simple design, consisting of so-called temenos, i.e. a sacred area, surrounded by a colonnade that was added a century later.
 On the sacred courtyard, there was an altar, a well used to the prophetic activities, and a laurel tree dedicated to Apollo.
 The existence of this structure was confirmed by archaeological work conducted by a team of German archaeologists under the direction of Heinrich Drerup in 1962.

-The construction of the mighty temple — the Archaic Didymaion (the Temple of Apollo at Didyma) — was completed around 550 BC.
-This temple was to bring glory to the most significant of the Ionian cities at that time i.e. Miletus.
+The construction of the mighty temple — the Archaic Didymaion (the Temple of Apollo at Didyma) — was completed around 550 BCE.
+This temple was to bring glory to the most significant of the Ionian cities at that time, i.e. Miletus.
 Today, the remains of the archaic temple are located under the later, Hellenistic construction, but it is possible to reconstruct its possible appearance.
 It is known that the architects of Didymaion were under the influence of the temples built a little earlier on the island of Samos and in Ephesus.

 Didymaion was a dipteros; that is a building surrounded by a double colonnade in the Ionic order.
 It occupied an area measuring 85 to 38 meters.
 The outer colonnade consisted of 21 columns at the long sides, eight columns at the eastern side, and nine columns on the western side.
 The spacing of the columns on the eastern side enabled a broader transition between the columns, creating the impression of the gate of the temple.
 In total Didymaion boasted 112 columns.